Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

 Although UAE remuneration packages “are financially compelling at present,” Punshi noted new research that points to an increasing emphasis on the “psychological contract” companies can offer potential hires, especially for younger workers.

-She added: “This is why we are seeing a greater focus on managing the employee experience, designing sustainable work practices, greater diversity and inclusivity across all demographics and identities and promoting wellbeing at work.
-More and more people are no longer prepared to invest their talent in organisations which are perceived as having toxic employer and product brands.”
+She added: “This is why we are seeing a greater focus on managing the employee experience, designing sustainable work practices, greater diversity and inclusivity across all demographics and identities and promoting well-being at work.
+More and more people are no longer prepared to invest their talent in organizations which are perceived as having toxic employer and product brands.”

 This is especially true in the UAE where residence status are tied to employment, Punshi said, highlighting the “disproportionately large impact” of work on people’s sense of identity and self-worth, “significantly more than we see in other parts of the world,” she added.